 Another typical summer activity, truffle hunting, can also be done in winter and makes for a fun day out – you might even find something valuable to take home with you.

-Ski resorts are an hour away if you’re still desperate for some snowy weather.
+Ski resorts are an hour away if you’re still desperate for snowy weather.
+Get the Tuscany experience here.

 Milan is well-known as one of Italy’s more expensive cities, but go in winter and you will find some great deals.